Alvaropz/mixed-messages/README.md

 Project is created with:
 * Visual Studio Code: 1.55.0
 * Git: 2.28.0
+* GitHub
-* JavaScvript for Visual Studio Code
+* JavaScript for Visual Studio Code

 ## Setup: